1937 St Ives by-election

-The 1937 St Ives by-election was a by-election held in England on 30 June 1937 for the House of Commons constituency of St Ives in Cornwall.
+The 1937 St Ives by-election was a by-election held in England on 30 June 1937 for the UK House of Commons constituency of St Ives in Cornwall.

 Vacancy

 The by-election was caused by the elevation to the peerage of the sitting Liberal National Member of Parliament (MP) Walter Runciman.
 Runciman had been MP for St Ives since 1929 initially as a Liberal.
-He was President of the Board of Trade from 1931-1937 but was replaced in the reshuffle which took place after Neville Chamberlain took over as prime minister from Stanley Baldwin and sent to the House of Lords in compensation.
+He was President of the Board of Trade from 1931 to 1937 but was replaced in the reshuffle which took place after Neville Chamberlain took over as prime minister from Stanley Baldwin and sent to the House of Lords in compensation.

 Candidates

 The National Liberals selected Alec Beechman, a 40-year-old barrister.
 Like Runciman, Beechman had been a lifelong Liberal, a former President of the Oxford University Liberal Club and one-time prospective Parliamentary candidate in Oldham.
 Again like Runciman, Beechman had continued to support the National Government after the mainstream Liberal Party withdrew over the issue Free trade and he joined the Simonite Liberal Nationals.

-As the candidate of the National Government in a seat previously held by the Liberal Nationals, Beechman was not opposed by the government’s Conservative or National Labour allies.
+As the candidate of the National Government in a seat previously held by the Liberal Nationals, Beechman was not opposed by the government's Conservative or National Labour allies.
 Even by the 1930s, the St Ives seat had no real Labour Party tradition.
 St Ives has been characterised by one historian of the Labour Party in south-west England as a very weak Divisional Labour Party in the 1920s and 1930s.
 There were Labour candidates in 1924 and 1929 but they had come bottom of the poll and for this by-election Labour chose not to select a candidate.

 Opposition to Beechman was therefore left in the hands of the mainstream Samuelite Liberals and they selected the veteran campaigner Isaac Foot.
 Plymouth born Foot was 57 years old and was the former Liberal MP for another Cornish seat, Bodmin.
 Foot represented a strand of Cornish Radicalism, bolstered by a strong Cornish Nonconformist especially Methodist tradition.
 Foot had helped Walter Runciman fight and win St Ives in 1929 but at the 1935 general election Runciman, along with other Liberal National ministers, campaigned against Foot in Bodmin and Foot lost the seat to the Conservatives.
 The by-election offered Foot an early opportunity to get back into the House of Commons but against the background of a divided Liberal family and the bitter personal history of Foot and Runciman, it promised to be a distasteful and keenly contested fight.

 Campaign

 From the start, the independent Liberals planned an intensive campaign.
-The former Liberal leader, Herbert Samuel, (now in the House of Lords) was reported as marking his return to active politics by speaking at Penzance on 11 June and the current leader Sir Archibald Sinclair, Sir Francis Acland and Foot’s son Dingle Foot MP all set early speaking dates for hustings meetings.
+The former Liberal leader, Herbert Samuel, (now in the House of Lords) was reported as marking his return to active politics by speaking at Penzance on 11 June and the current leader Sir Archibald Sinclair, Sir Francis Acland and Foot's son Dingle Foot MP all set early speaking dates for hustings meetings.